-Offering yet another photo opp was the COTR booth, which dedicated half of its booth to a green screen photo booth that offered a selection of b-Vibe and Le Wand branded backdrops that included a rock band background to pose with the Le Wand as a microphone, a unicorn background because “anal is magic” and a chalkboard background to highlight the company’s focus on sex education with the tagline “Official Smartass.”
+Offering yet another photo opp was COTR, which dedicated half of its area to a green screen photo booth that offered a selection of b-Vibe and Le Wand branded backdrops that included a rock band background to pose with the Le Wand as a microphone, a unicorn background because “anal is magic” and a chalkboard background to highlight the company’s focus on sex education with the tagline “Official Smartass.”

 Company representatives wore unicorn horn headbands to promote their message of the magic of anal play, said COTR brand ambassador Tracy Felder.

-With the crowd’s hip, young crowd, it’s no surprise that Le Wand’s new Petite wand in violet and rose gold (aka millennial pink) was among the booth’s most popular releases.
+With the event’s hip, young crowd, it’s no surprise that Le Wand’s new Petite wand in violet and rose gold (aka millennial pink) was among the booth’s most popular releases.